 - Like the other two steps, get rid of any rotted siding either with a chisel, saw or hammer/pry bar and inject borate into the hole.
 Borate is a wood preservative and it can be drilled halfway into the wood to be sealed over with epoxy.
 Borate basically seeps into the wood and will minimize rot/decay in the future.

 - Using an epoxy primer – brush it on the wood that has been exposed.
 Allow a 10-20 minute dry time and then wipe away any excess with a rag.

 - Apply the epoxy with a putty knife and sculpt carefully overtop the primed area and allow to dry.

-- Smaller cracks or holes in your wood siding should be sanded and then filled with wood putty, sanded smooth again and primed and painted as well.
+- Smaller cracks or holes in your wood siding should be sanded and then filled with wood putty.
+Then they should be sanded smooth again, primed and painted as well.

-- Sunlight will break down Epoxy, so be sure to paint it as soon as it has dried – if you are completing this project in high sunlight.
+- Sunlight will break down Epoxy, so be sure to paint it as soon as it has dried.
+Especially, if you are completing this project in high sunlight.

 - Use a two-part epoxy primer and paint for optimal results.

 Now that you’ve done all the repairs to your siding, is it time to consider painting it?
 This is often a big consideration for those who are looking to do some exterior painting.
 As you it can feel like a major decision when you’re thinking about exterior house paint.
 You want to make a statement, but still blend in seamlessly with the rest of the homes in your neighborhood.